Lux-AI-Challenge/Lux-Design-S3/README.md

 The kits folder in this repository holds all of the available starter kits you can use to start competing and building an AI agent.
 The readme shows you how to get started with your language of choice and run a match.
 We strongly recommend reading through the documentation for your language of choice in the links below

 - [Python](kits/python/README.md)

+## Core Contributors

+We like to extend thanks to the following users for their contributions to the Lux AI Season 3 competition: [@jmerle](https://github.com/jmerle) (Visualizer)